Customer Experience Strategy

 Being the best creates trust and goodwill between us and our customers leading to more positive engagement and understanding if we do get something wrong, as will happen on occasion.

-Creating a meaningful Omnichannel allows us to improve our knowledge and information management, make every contact count and improve the customer experience.
+Creating a meaningful contact channels allows us to improve our knowledge and information management, make every contact count and improve the customer experience and this is something we will continue to review and develop in collaboration with customers to ensure that technology enhances the experience rather than replace interactions that customers value.

 Measuring Success